vanHeemstraSystems/rapidminer/300/200/100/100/README.md

 From our resulting decision-tree, we can clearly see that survival was not coincidental at all.
 In fact, it tells us that as a female passenger, with a small fanmily, you were really lucky - at least if you were holding an expensive ticket!

-These tutorials have only shown you the tip of the iceberg.
+These tutorials have only shown you the tip of the iceberg of what you can do with RapidMiner.
+To keep learning and become a RapidMiner Master, start the next tutorial.
+Welcome again to RapidMiner!

+# Next Tutorial

+## 1/6 Importing Data into RapidMiner

+Getting your data into RapidMiner is often the first task you will need to complete your analysis.
+In this tutorial, you will learn how to import files into the central storage of RapidMiner, called the Repository.
+We will continue to use use data describing the Titanic accident, but this time it will be imported from an Excel file.

+### Explanation

 More ...